tonethar/IGME-230-GDD-Spring-2018/weekly/Week-02-notes.md

 ## PHP - What is it good for?

 ## Lectures & Exercises
-See the dropboxes for due dates.
+See the mycourses dropboxes for due dates.

 - [0 - About this PHP Tutorial Series](notes/php-0.md)
 - [1 - Intro to PHP](notes/php-1.md)